 - the walls at this location can be thick, measuring up to 2-3 mm

 - unilateral or bilateral venous hemorrhage, including the cashew nut sign

 With contrast administration, especially with a CT venogram, a filling defect in the sinus is sought.
 Multiplanar reformatted CT venography has been reported with a sensitivity of 95% for this diagnosis 4.
 In the superior sagittal sinus it is referred to as the empty delta sign.
 Signs of contrast CT include:

 - empty delta sign (is specific to the superior sagittal sinus)

 - prominent intramedullary veins

-The clot acutely is isodense on T1 and hypointense on T2 (this can mimic a flow void), with subacute clot becoming hyperintense on T1.
-All the findings listed in the CT section are also seen on MRI.
-MRV will demonstrate lack of flow.
+The clot acutely is isointense on T1 and hypointense on T2 (this can mimic a flow void), with subacute clot becoming hyperintense on T1.
+All the findings listed in the CT section can also be seen on MRI.
+MRV will demonstrate a lack of flow.